kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 ## Conclusion

-Although Go's design choices in error handling seemed foreign to me at first, it's clear from the various blogs and talks the authors have given that their design choices were not arbitrary.
-I try to remember in cases like this that the burden of inexperience lies with me — not with the Go authors — and that I can learn to think of an old problem in new ways.
+Although Go's design choices in error handling may seem foreign at first, it's clear from the various blogs and talks its authors have given that these choices were not arbitrary.
+Personally, I try to remember that the burden of inexperience lies with me — not with the Go authors — and that I can learn to think of an old problem in new ways.

 When I started writing this article, I thought it might be possible to apply experiences from other, more functional languages to make my Go code simpler.
-This experience has been a good reminder to me of what Go authors have been emphasizing all along: sometimes it's better just to write some code for your specific situation and move on.
+This experience has been a good reminder to me of what Go authors have been emphasizing all along: sometimes it's helpful to write a few functions specific to your own purposes and move on.